-Career and Technical Education.
-The purpose of the Practical Nursing program at Three Rivers College is to prepare students to achieve a one-year certificate in Practical Nursing and be successful in obtaining licensure as a Licensed Practical Nurse.
-The Practical Nursing program instills knowledge, skills, and professional values to prepare individuals to enter the workforce and provide safe, effective nursing care for clients in a variety of healthcare settings.
+The purpose of the Practical Nurse program at Three Rivers College is to prepare students to achieve a one-year certificate in Practical Nursing and be successful in obtaining licensure as a Licensed Practical Nurse (LPN).
+The Practical Nurse program instills knowledge, skills, and professional values to prepare individuals to enter the workforce and provide safe, effective nursing care for clients in a variety of healthcare settings.

 Nursing education courses are included in the program of study; clinical laboratory experiences are planned in local healthcare facilities under the direct guidance of the nursing faculty.
 Students enrolled in the nursing program have the same privileges and responsibilities afforded all students of the College.

-Three Rivers College’s Practical Nursing program is fully approved by the Missouri State Board of Nursing: 573-751-0681, www.pr.mo.gov.
+The Three Rivers College Practical Nurse program is fully approved by the Missouri State Board of Nursing: 573-751-0681, www.pr.mo.gov.

 - Must be 18 years of age (at the start of the program)

 - Minimum GPA 2.0 (high school or college, most current will be used)

 - Minimum TEAS Composite Percentage Score of 58%

 Each class will be selected using the following formula:

 In the event that two or more applicants receive the same overall admission score, the applicants will be ranked according to the TEAS Composite Percentage score, then the TEAS Reading Comprehension score, then the TEAS Math score, and finally the TEAS Science score.

 Applicants will be notified of their admission status by letter.
 Individuals selected are required to have a physical examination, preadmission drug screen, and criminal background check prior to starting their first nursing course.
 Final admission is contingent upon submission of a satisfactory confidential medical history and examination, negative drug screen, a negative criminal background check, and a cumulative GPA of 2.00 or higher.